 Questions?
 Comments?
 Email.
 But remember, my feedback policy means I can post it.
-Especially if it’s a question others may have.
+Especially when it’s a question others may have.

 The question I receive most often—even before I started blogging—is, “What do you think about…?” followed by some Christian book, some Christian movie, some Christian podcast, some preacher, some church.
 Something which exists in Christendom, and people want an expert opinion on it.
 Or, y’know, my opinion.